• Skip to primary navigation

 Here are the different models of the Head Speed:

-• Head Speed Team L 2022 – A great option for intermediates looking for a speedy player’s racquet.
+• Head Speed MP L 2024 – A great option for intermediates looking for a speedy player’s racquet.

 Head Radical Review: A Comfortable Racquet For Everyone

-The Head Radical series of tennis racquets has been popular for decades.
+The Head Radical tennis racquets have been popular for decades.
 Today, the Head Radical is used by everyone from pro tennis players to beginners.

-It has good stability, feel, and comfort due to Head’s Graphene 360+ technology.
+It still offers good stability and comfort with the Graphene 360+ technology.
 You will find a more comfortable feel than many modern racquets without sacrificing too much power.

 I recommended the Head Radical for intermediate or advanced players who want a balanced racquet that is easy to swing and comfortable on the arm.
 Doubles and singles players who play competitively will like the blend of spin, power, and feel.